Monday, April 8, 2013

 Stuff.
 The Phillies love to sell team-themed merchandise, from DVDs (including team histories and a tribute to Ashburn) to books to caps to jerseys to autographed balls.
 They sell stuffed Phanatic dolls and children's books with the Phanatic as the protagonist, written by Phanatic portrayer Tom Burgoyne, who succeeded original Phanatic Dave Raymond (who wore the outfit from 1978 to 1993).
 There's even a takeoff on the "build-a-bear" theme, "Build Your Own Phanatic."
 I don't think I've ever seen so much team merchandise available per square foot at any stadium or arena I’ve ever visited.

 During the Game.
 This is not Veterans Stadium.
 You can wear your Met gear at CBP without fear of drunken bums physically hassling you.
 And you don’t have to worry about them making fun of your less-traditional Met gear (such as orange caps or black jerseys).
-If they do, just remind them that the Phillies' uniforms haven’t always been classy red-pinstripe jobs:
+If they do, just remind them that the Phillies' uniforms haven’t always been classy red-pinstripe jobs.
+(The 76ers have had some whacked-out togs as well, and don’t even get me started on the Flyers’ 1980s duds.
+Seriously, long pants for hockey?)

 The Mets and Phillies have hardly ever both been good at the same time.
 This is a good thing, considering the proximity of the two cities.
 Giants vs. Eagles has been very nasty at times.
 (The one Eagles game I ever saw at the Vet was the 2001 season finale, when a furious Giant comeback fell just short and the Eagles won the NFC East.
 It was Christmas/New Year’s week, it was about zero degrees, and the only hot things were the coffee, the hot chocolate, and the tempers.)
 The Flyers have had hard rivalries with all 3 New York Tri-State Area hockey teams: In the 1970s and ‘80s, Rangers-Flyers was always good for a punch-up, either on the ice or in the stands, Garden or Spectrum; the Islanders beat the Flyers to win their first Stanley Cup in 1980 (do not mention the name of referee Leon Stickle to a Philadelphian), and fans of the Devils and Flyers have been going at it hammer and tongs pretty much since the 1995 Eastern Conference Finals.
 (I don’t think Ron Hextall has seen that 65-foot wobbler off the stick of Claude Lemieux yet.)